Do fat levels influence our memory?

 High levels of LDL cholesterol, often called "bad cholesterol," are a well-known risk factor for heart disease.
-Given the connections between heart health and brain health, it seems logical that cholesterol also influences memory and thinking skills.
+Given the connections between heart health and brain health, it seems logical that cholesterol may also influence memory and thinking skills.

 While some studies support this idea, the evidence is mixed and raises questions about how cholesterol impacts cognitive performance.
 Understanding this relationship could reveal new ways to protect both heart and brain health, especially as we age.